God stands in the divine assembly;

 These beings are so much in charge of the human world that Paul can speak as if they themselves crucified Jesus.
 But Satan has authority over them all.
 Geographically, all the lands of the earth are his.
-Cosmologically, he is in charge, he is ruling, he is calling the shots.
+Cosmologically, he is ruling, he is calling the shots.
 The world is his kingdom.
 Hence Paul, in 2 Corinthians 4:4, calls him the god of this world/age (cf. Galatians 1:4; Luke 8:12).

 On 2 Corinthians 4:4, some commentators demur, interpreting Yahweh as the god of this age; e.g. Donald E. Hartley argues that there are no semantic parallels for Satan as a god in Paul’s thinking, and that he is instead drawing on Isaiah 6:9–10 where Yahweh is the active agent.
 But this supposes, in the teeth of the evidence, that Paul cannot also be drawing on other material.
 The error manifests in several ways: (i) Claiming that there is no precedent for calling Satan the god of this world, when in fact Psalm 82 is excellent precedent when combined with Ephesians 2:2, where Paul is plainly speaking of Satan as the ruler of all spiritual powers; (ii) Discounting the instrumental role in salvific blindness explicitly attributed to Satan by Jesus in Luke 8:12 (par.
 Mark 4:15; Matthew 13:19) and strongly implied by Paul in Ephesians 2:2; (iii) Ignoring the relationship between moral depravity and intellectual inability, and thus the connotations of Satan’s power as described in places like 1 John 5:19.
 Given these factors, along with the awkwardness of taking Yahweh as the god of this age when Satan fits the label so aptly and straightforwardly, I stand by the majority of modern exegetes on this point (though little changes if I am wrong).

 The sacred space of Israel was the sole exception—God dwelt there and he was in charge.
-You can probably see how this lends a great deal of import to the first two commandments, and the problem of idolatry: worshiping other gods effectively overturned Israel’s status as sacred space by rededicating the land to beings who didn’t own it.
+You can probably see how this lends a great deal of import to the first two commandments, and the problem of idolatry: to worship other gods was to effectively overturn Israel’s status as sacred space by rededicating the land to beings who didn’t own it.
 Hence the punishment of exile.
 But there’s no need to rabbit-trail on that here, since we live on the other side of the cross; the point is that ever since Jesus said, “It is finished,” and the curtain of the temple was torn in two—and actually, since at least the exile—God has not dwelled in Israel.
 The covenant that made the land and the people his was abrogated (Hebrews 8:13).

 So, does that mean that there’s now no longer any part of the world that isn’t Satan’s?